 CalSWEC Public Mental Health Educational Stipend

-Ten (10) educational stipends of $18,500 are awarded to students in the final year of their MSW Program, and are expected to be available for 2012-13 and 2013-2014.
-Students will be invited to apply in December, with applications due in January.
-The basic qualifications are:
+Educational stipends of $18,500 are awarded to students in their final year of the MSW Program, and was only available in 2014-2015 and 2015-2016.
+Students were invited to apply in December, with applications due in January.
+The basic qualifications were:

 o Demonstrated commitment to providing strengths-based, culturally competent services to people experiencing serious mental health symptoms.

 o On track to graduate in May of the following year.

 Students were expected to develop a range of competencies for public mental health through their field and classroom experiences.
 After graduation, students "payed back" the stipend by working in an MSW-level position in community mental health for one calendar year.
 For purposes of this program at both the internship and employment level, "community mental health" means behavioral health services provided either at the county level or the nonprofit agencies with whom they contract.

 For more information, please view brochure, eligibility criteria and fact sheet attached.
 You may also contact the School of Social Work at 415-338-1003.